JcDenis/docker-dotclear/README.md

 ### TAGS

-Docker image tag is based on __Alpine Linux OS, Nginx server and PHP-FPM language__ It is composed of Dotclear version or release type.
+Docker image tag is based on __Alpine Linux OS, Nginx server and PHP-FPM language__.
+It is composed of Dotclear version or release type:

 * x.x : A given Dotclear version (ex: 2.31.1)
 * latest : The latest stable Dotclear release
 * dev : A Dotclear unstable (nightly) release

-To build image from stable canal, from the Dokerfile path, execute :
+To build image from stable canal, from the Dokerfile path, execute:

     docker build -t dotclear:latest --build-arg CANAL=stable .

-Or to build image from unstable canal, from the Dokerfile path, execute :
+Or to build image from unstable canal, from the Dokerfile path, execute:

     docker build -t dotclear:dev --build-arg CANAL=unstable .

+Builds should support:

-Builds should support postgresql and mysql database.
+* postgresql and mysql database
+* linux/386 and linux/amd64 and linux/arm/V6 plateforms

 ### DOCKER

-Exemple of a docker compose file with a mariadb database.
+Exemple of a docker compose file with a mariadb database:

     services:
       # MYSQL database service